anicoli/MD_starting_package/README.md

 🔨 This collection is updated to include the latest materials and tutorials.
 Contributions and suggestions are always welcome!

-🧬 The emoji used in this README is sourced from the [protein-emoji repository](https://github.com/whitead/protein-emoji).
+🧬 The emoji used in this README is sourced from the [protein-emoji repository](https://github.com/whitead/protein-emoji) by [Andrew White](https://github.com/whitead).